-Obviously, there are many working hypotheses.
+There are many working hypotheses.
 However, some make sense more than others.
 Here are some data on why people take snacks and drinks at the cinemas and what they eat during the little time they wish to spend there.

 Why We Eat And Drink During Movies at the Cinema

 According to the Smithsonian Magazine’s blog, popcorn “was one of the primary varieties of maize developed in Central America.”
 It is formed using an oven or a popcorn machine.
-Although it has been around for quite a long time, popcorn didn’t become well known in cinemas until the time of the Great Depression, when popcorn was modest and promptly free.
+Although it has been around for quite a long time, popcorn didn’t become well-known in cinemas until the time of the Great Depression, when popcorn was modest and promptly free.

 From that point forward, popcorn and motion pictures became indistinguishable; there are almost no cinemas where you won’t find popcorn.
 The solace that popcorn had given during the Great Depression saturated everyday existence.

 Probably the most compelling reason popcorn and soft drink are so popular at the cinemas is their portability.
 Popcorn can, without much of a stretch, be purchased through the entryway into the theater.
-Since it is so firmly connected with the motion pictures, people wind up craving the scrumptious treat from the smell alone.
+Since it is so firmly connected with motion pictures, people wind up craving the scrumptious treat from the smell alone.
 The drinks simply bode well; popcorn is pungent, so pop or water is expected to kill the saline.